shindokl90-lab/Final_ML_Project/README.md

 # Models considered:

-We tested several different models (Random Forest, Logistic Regression, Neural Network) to find which would generate the best results
+-We tested several different models (Random Forest, Logistic Regression, Neural Network) to find which would generate the best results

 # Website

 -Tools Used:  HTML, CSS, JS, Tableau, Flask, Bootstrap

 -Model Used:  Random Forest

 # Functionality: